Hiyudev/rodizio2o/README.md

 </p>

 ### 🧐 About <a name="about"></a>
-Rodizio2O its a open-source application to check the next water restriction in an easier way.

 #### 💡 Idea / Solution <a name="idea"></a>
 The idea behind this project was to make a website to be easily accessed by everyone to see the following restriction on water.
 The official website provided by the government was buggy and was not mobile-friendly.
 And it was really difficult to check fast because of the redundancy of inserting the address every time you wanted to see it.